cadurosar/cadurosar.github.io/index.md

 ## Currently ##

-Last semester computer engineering undergrad student at PUC-Rio
+Last semester computer engineering undergrad student at PUC-Rio and intern at LEARN

 ## Experience ##

+`01/2017-` - Intern at LEARN developping software with Python

 `09/2015-09/2016` - R&D Engineer in neural networks at Télécom Bretagne in NEUCOD team